 This app is designed to work with the Thunderbolt Monitor kit but will also work through the Lady Heather monitor software.
 The app has been tested on Android 5 through Android 10.

-It is not a replacement for the full featured Lady Heather but it is sufficient to ensure that the Thunderbolt is running and under what conditions.
+It is not a replacement for the full featured Lady Heather but it is sufficient to ensure that the Thunderbolt is running under nominal conditions.

 I wrote it mainly to help me check the WiFi option on the new kit but it has a few useful features:

 The Packet Capture is only running when selected from the menu as it uses memory relatively fast.
 When enabled, the packet capture saves and stores the binary packets received from the Thunderbolt.
-This can be used for post processing.
+The saved data can then be emailed or saved to a cloud storage account like Dropbox or Google Drive.
+The data can then be used for post processing on a desktop computer.

 Note that leaving the main screen will immediately close and clear the Event and Capture logs so if you want to save this data, you must do it before leaving this screen.